lucaminudel/The-fantastic-four-of-Continuous-Delivery/README.md

 - continue testing the latent-to-live code and the last latent changes in the prod environment,
 - release this verion with the toggle off to keep it working with db v10.

-This version is a step-stone for creating a forward compatible version to manage the breaking changes on the db.
+This version is a step-stone for creating a forward compatible version (next version 3a) to manage the breaking changes on the db.

 - **Backward compativility breaking changes: none (yes with toggle on).**